fenago/katacoda-scenarios/learn-openshift/openshift-wordpress/steps/4/text.md

 PHP_VERSION The version of the PHP builder.
 7.0
 ```

-Notice that only APPLICATION_NAME doesn't have a default value.
+Notice that only most of the variables have a default value.